 It was her intention to be the most sophisticated woman in every room that she entered, and it had nothing to do with the clothes she wore.
 It was his intention to decorate her so she could be the most beautiful woman in any room, and it had nothing to do with the brains she had.
 The disparity was obvious.

-Narah was thinking about him on her way to the restaurant, especially about how handsome he was and how did not matter at all.
+Narah was thinking about him on her way to the restaurant, especially about how handsome he was and how handsomeness did not matter at all.
 One might wonder why those two people were together.
-The answer is simple – because he was able to give her the one thing that she could not give herself – laughter.
-And she gave him the one thing that sadly he could not obtain himself – an ego boost, something that he could only obtain from the beauty of the woman walking next to him, sitting next to him, talking to him.
+The answer is simple – because each had what the other lacked.
+But soon enough it became obvious that what each lacked was far more tangible that one would think.

-The driver left her in front of the restaurant and as she entered she could see him already waiting on their preferred table.
+The driver dropped her off in front of the restaurant and as she entered she could see him already waiting on their preferred table.

 He greeted her with the usual kiss and pulled her the chair, took her coat, and everything seemed perfectly fine from afar.
 They talked about work, they also talked about their plans for the upcoming holidays, he made her laugh, he admired her beauty and the gap seemed to have shrunken to a crack now.
-Until one particular moment in which the following happened:
+Until one particular moment.

 ‘I’ve been meaning to talk to you about something, for quite some time now’ he begun.